JumpstartTU - Center for Global Engagement

 Panama is one of the most biodiverse countries in the world.
 Being the major trade hub with the Panama Canal, companies from across the globe trade through Panama.
 In the heart of the rainforest, Panama is a humid and tropical, yet a beautiful country surrounded by the Pacific to the south and the Atlantic to the North.
 Because of the U.S. control of the Canal until 1999, Panama utilizes U.S. Currency and there is just one-hour difference in time.
 And yet it is culturally rich, making it a wonderful location particularly for individuals experiencing another country for the first time.

-Do students need any other vaccines?
+Do students need any vaccines?

-Please consult your healthcare provider to determine whether or not you need to have any other vaccines.
+Please consult your healthcare provider to determine whether or not you need to have any vaccines.
 For your information, we do have walks in the rainforest and national parks in the Panama City area.
 We do not travel deep into the jungles near Colombia, for example.

 • JumpstartTU Mexico